 Get to know your Pharmacist

-Who should you turn to with questions about your medicines?
+Who should you turn to with questions about your medications?
 The answer should be your pharmacist but you may not know what your pharmacist can do for you.
 Your doctor and your pharmacist are a powerful team, working to ensure the best selection and management of your prescription and nonprescription medicines.

 Pharmacists are the medication experts.
 You might not realize it, but they do much more than count tablets and pour liquids, and you’ll find pharmacists throughout the health care system.
 For each prescription dispensed, your pharmacist must check to see that the information provided by the prescriber is complete, that the new medication will not interact with other medications you are taking, that the medication and dosage are appropriate for your health condition and that you understand the proper way to store and take the medication.